 But remember, 3-6 month forecasts have little to no value so don't get too excited or upset by where your favorite areas fall on this map.

 A strong El Niño or La Niña (which refers to ocean water temperatures in the central Pacific Ocean) can help us predict snowfall patterns during the winter.

-The official Climate Prediction Center outlook is similar to these model forecasts, calling for a 60% chance of La Niña for fall and a 55% chance for La Niña to continue through the 2020-2021 winter season.
+The official Climate Prediction Center outlook is similar to these model forecasts, calling for a 70% chance for La Niña to continue through the 2021-2022 winter season.

 Since long-range forecasts are rarely accurate or useful for finding great snow, here is a quick recap of our strategy for finding the deepest powder:

 If you want the highest odds of deep powder, here are our six tips: